iamjameswalters/iamjameswalters.github.io/content/weeknotes-8-31-24.md

 One of the things this method requires is keeping a journal of all the verses you're learning, and noting how much you've reviewed each verse.
 But I don't really like journals, and this just sounds like an arduous bit of work that would eventually turn me off from the whole thing.
 It also sounds like a bit of work that can be automated rather easily.

 I think ideally you would want a mobile app for this.
 I'm not a mobile developer though, I'm a web guy.
-It was my burden to throw together at least a barebones functional web app that I can stand up on my own machine and use everyday.
+It was my burden to throw together at least a barebones functional web app that I can stand up on my own machine and use.
 Each day, it tells me which verses I need to review, and which verses I need to learn.
-Currently, I'm on track to have hopefully have Ephesians memorized by the end of the year.
+Currently, I'm on track to hopefully have Ephesians memorized by the end of the year.

 Through a remarkable turn of God's providence, it turns out a good friend of mine used to be a member of Andrew Davis's church and knows him well.
 So it wouldn't be impossible for me to get in touch with him and discuss making this an "official app" for the book, if I wanted to.